MarkBind/markbind/docs/devGuide/development/workflow.md

 1. Checkout your `master` branch and `git pull`

-1. Checkout your feature branch and [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) the branch with `git rebase master`
+1. Checkout your feature branch and [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) the branch or [merge](https://git-scm.com/docs/git-merge) `master` into the branch

 1. Fix any merge conflicts (if applicable)